List of The Flash characters: Alexa Rivera / Fuerza

-Alexa Rivera / Fuerza (portrayed by Sara Garcia; seasons 7–8) is a social aid health worker who is working hard to overcome a dark past as she helps the underprivileged in Central City.
-But when Alexa uncovers a mysterious connection to the all-powerful Strength Force, she becomes Team Flash's most dangerous threat yet where she assumes the form of a hulking female that becomes responsible for killing Abra Kabadra.
-After being apparently killed by the Speed Force, Flash and Nora were able to revive her.
-With the same device that Caitlin used to talk to Frost when they shared the same body, Alexa speaks to Fuerza who helps Flash subdue Psych and persuade him to come to S.T.A.R.
-Labs with him.
-With Deon by her side, the Speed Force later zaps Alexa, Iris, and Psych.
-She, Deon, and Psych later helped Flash to snap the Speed Force back to her senses.
+Alexa Rivera / Fuerza (portrayed by Sara Garcia; seasons 7–8) is a conduit for the all-powerful Strength Force.
+Originally a social aid health worker who is working hard to overcome a dark past as she helps the underprivileged in Central City, she assumes the form of a hulking female who kills Abra Kabadra.
+After being apparently killed by the Speed Force, Barry and Iris were able to revive her.
+With the same device that Caitlin used to talk to Frost when they shared the same body, Alexa speaks to Fuerza who helps the Flash subdue Psych and persuade to come to S.T.A.R.
+Labs together but the Speed Force later zaps Alexa, Iris and Psych.
+She, Deon and Psych later helped the Flash convince the Speed Force that they're on the same side.
 Afterwards, Alexa moves in with the Speed Force.

-In season eight, Cecile helps Psych rescue Fuerza.
-She and the other positive force avatars empower Flash so that he can defeat Eobard Thawne.
+Cecile later helps Psych rescue Fuerza.
+She and the other positive Force avatars empower the Flash to defeat the Reverse-Flash.
+Afterwards, the Strength Force is fixed enough to return everything that was displaced by the Negative Still Force back to its respective locations.